A church greeter I never met invaded my personal space.

 Personally meet with your volunteer and refresh the vision of awesome hospitality.

 Describe what you want the hospitality ministry to look like.

 Remind them of the power of hospitality to affect the life and faith journey of people attending your church.

-2. All feedback should be given out of love.
+2. All feedback should be given in love.

-One way to have that feedback conversation is to ask questions about their volunteer work.
+One way to have that feedback conversation is to ask questions about their church greeter work.
 Ask them to share with you

 - How their ministry is going.